30 Best Historical Romance Books To Sweep You Off Your Feet

 Think of England by KJ Charles

-KJ Charles’ impeccable storytelling brings Edwardian England to life, as two unlikely allies, Captain Archie Curtis and enigmatic Daniel da Silva, join forces to uncover a treasonous conspiracy.
+In Edwardian England, two unlikely allies, Captain Archie Curtis and enigmatic Daniel da Silva, join forces to uncover a treasonous conspiracy.

 Curtis, a former army captain, is determined to find the truth behind a suspicious accident, and da Silva seems to have the key to solving the mystery.
 As their mission progresses, a sizzling chemistry ignites between them, deepening their bond.